chenjunqian/goframedocs/docs/core-component/orm/chain-opts/query/all-one-array-value-count.md

-# ORM Query - All&One&Array&Value&Count
+# ORM Chain Operation - Query - All&One&Array&Value&Count

 The following five methods are commonly used for data querying in the ORM component: